siyanew/Gomaneshgar/README.md

 sender_queue.put(Message(config['group']).set_text("TEST")
 ```

+### Test
+Just rename `aifunctions-sample.py` to `aifunctions.py` to Test it.

+It choose a random question and answer and for question number 101 ask a direct question and for question number 999 message a vanahesht.

 ### History
 There is a history variable in bot.py that stores all questions with their answer from another bots.